Nalco Champion

-Nalco Champion supplies fine chemicals and related services to all areas of the petroleum industry.
-It has corporate offices in Houston and Sugar Land, Texas.
-It is a subsidiary of Ecolab.
+Nalco Champion was an American supplier of specialty chemicals and related services to all areas of the petroleum industry.
+It had corporate offices in Houston and Sugar Land, Texas.
+It was a subsidiary of Ecolab.

 History

 The company was formed following the acquisition of Champion Technologies by Ecolab, the parent company of Nalco Holding Company, on April 10, 2013.

+In 2011, Nalco was the chemical dispersant supplier during the Deepwater Horizon BP oil spill.
+They were confronted by the EPA regarding the chemical harm that their product, Corexit, would have on the Gulf environment.
+Nalco refused to release the formula of their product.

 In December 2013, the company announced plans to construct a new facility in Sugar Land.

 In 2018, the company opened a plant in Argentina.

 In 2020, completed the merge with Apergy create the new company ChampionX, as a result of the SpinOff with Ecolab.